Vital-Fernandez/lime/docs/source/tutorials/2_Synthetic.rst

 continua on the blue and red side respectively, while the :math:`w3-w4` wavelengths constrain the line location.

 In :math:`\textsc{LiMe}`, the masks and line logs are stored by default as a `pandas dataframe <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`_
-This object can be visualized a table with a certain number of columns and indices (rows).
-Let's create a pandas dataframe with the emission line masks:
+This object can be visualized as a table with a certain number of columns and indices (rows).
+Let's create a pandas dataframe with the emission lines masks:

 .. code-block:: python